vubiostat/accre_tutorial/README.md

 Running the job locally and tracking simulation time and total memory used tells us that we need 0.02 seconds of time and 44.3 MB.
 These are then used to inform the slurm requirements.
-In general modern laptops are way more powerful that the nodes on ACCRE, but with ACCRE you get access to 1000's.
+In general modern laptops are more powerful that the nodes on ACCRE, but with ACCRE you get access to 1000's.
 Modify your slurm jobs parameters to be twice the time and about 50% or more of the memory required for some margin of safety.